-My primary search interests concern the following: naturally occurring social interaction, day-to-day variability in psychological states, state versus trait measurement of psychological constructs, the impact of societal income inequality on individuals, and multilevel random coefficient modeling.
+My primary search interests concern the following: vegetarianism as social identity, day-to-day variability in psychological states, state versus trait measurement of psychological constructs, naturally occurring social interaction, and multilevel modeling.

 - Culture and Ethnicity

 - Interpersonal Processes

 - Nezlek, J. B. (2007).
 A multilevel framework for understanding relationships among traits, states, situations and behaviors.
 European Journal of Personality, 21, 789-810.

 - Nezlek, J. B. (2007).
 Reactions to daily events as a function of familiarity with an environment.
 European Journal of Personality, 21, 811-822.

 - Nezlek, J. B. (2005).
 Distinguishing affective and non-affective reactions to daily events.
 Journal of Personality, 73, 1539-1568.